shinyb92/shinyb92.github.io/_posts/2017-01-25-hello-world.md

 If you’re interested in that kind of thing, stay tuned.
 And all of this comes with a caveat, if you can stomach it:

 I am not an expert. *Gasp*.
-I worked hard everyday to expand my knowledge (I'll get into a post about my tools for that in the future).
+I work hard everyday to expand my knowledge (I'll get into a post about my tools for that in the future).
 But I'm not -- yet.

 I admit I am a self-taught programmer, though I've have massive help along the way.
 What I’ve learned in those two and a half years is that everyone teaches themselves how to code.
 It’s a constant learning process that takes constant practice.